 Should you have a love affair with belts, try to wear a belt that matches your top instead of one that matches your bottom.
 A thin belt worn loosely at your waist will dip down a bit and create a nice V, (finding just the right belt to make this work is a bit tricky.)
 You can also wear low slung, hip belts; however they mostly had their heyday in the ‘80’s.

 Wear your tops out instead of tucking them in: (You’ve probably wondered why tucking never feels right anyway.)
-Not only does leaving your top out lengthen your torso, but it’s more comfortable and slims your tummy as well.
+Not only does leaving your top out visually lengthen your torso, but it’s more comfortable and slims your tummy as well.

 Bonus Tip: A solid color dress, especially one without a set in waist, will create an uninterrupted column of color, making you look long and lean.
 For that matter, creating a column of color or a matching top and bottom will also do the same trick and is a universally flattering styling technique.